top of page

 The Queer Variety Show

-The Queer Variety Show is a variety show that features Queer/LGBTIQA+ and Disabled (includes, chronic illness, mental illness, neurodivergent) people, with the occasional ally.
+The Queer Variety Show is a variety show that features Queer/SGLGBTIQA+ and Disabled (includes, chronic illness, mental illness, neurodivergent) people, with the occasional ally.

 A map showing where Smith's Alternative is.